-- Implementation of the Fire Code Re-inspection Program and the training requirements for CBRNE staff requires strategic investment to ensure compliance with legislated standards. - ✓ An increase of \$0.325 million is included to train and certify new Operations Firefighters to implement the Fire Re-inspection program and provide certifications for existing Fire Prevention and Public Education staff to NFPA 1031 and 1035 Level 1 professional qualifications as well as CBRNE training. - Delivering Public Education and Community Outreach enhancements across the City. - ✓ New service priorities for \$0.150 million gross \$0 net will deliver a fire-safety awareness pilot program targeted to high risk neighborhoods and \$0.050 million to review and enhance public information processes and training. - Increase reserve contributions to support lifecycle equipment and vehicles replacements. - A base increase of \$0.625 million gross and net is included for vehicle and equipment replacement.
+- Implementation of the Fire Code Re-inspection Program and the training requirements for CBRNE staff requires strategic investment to ensure compliance with legislated standards. - ✓ An increase of \$0.325 million is included to train and certify new Operations Firefighters to implement the Fire Re-inspection program and provide certifications for existing Fire Prevention and Public Education staff to NFPA 1031 and 1035 Level 1 professional qualifications as well as CBRNE training. - Delivering Public Education and Community Outreach enhancements across the City. - New service priorities for \$0.806 million gross and net to expand the TCHC fire safety inspection program; \$0.150 million gross \$0 net for a fire-safety awareness pilot program targeted to high risk neighborhoods; and \$0.050 million gross and \$0 net to review and enhance public information processes and training. - Increase reserve contributions to support lifecycle equipment and vehicles replacements. - A base increase of \$0.625 million gross and net is included for vehicle and equipment replacement.